Health Benefits and Types of Leave

 Types of Leave

-Treatment and support for mental health often involves needing leave for members and their families.
+Treatment and support for mental health often involve needing leave for members and their families.
 Taking care of our mental health involves appointments with doctors, therapists, and other professionals.
 During a critical period, a member may need to see a doctor or counsellor every few days.
 At other times, appointments may be less frequent.